knative/eventing/docs/spec/broker.md

 While a Trigger is Ready, it SHOULD indicate its subscriber's URI via the `status.subscriberUri` field.

 Triggers MUST be assigned to exactly one Broker.
+The assigned Broker of a trigger SHOULD be immutable.
 Triggers SHOULD be assigned a default Broker upon creation if no Broker is specified by the user.

 A Trigger MAY be created before its assigned Broker exists.
 A Trigger SHOULD progress to Ready when its assigned Broker exists and is Ready.